nawab312/Kubernetes/Notes.md

     - Rolling updates: Deployments provide an easy way to update an application without downtime.
 Kubernetes gradually replaces old Pods with new ones, ensuring that there’s no interruption in service.
     - Rollback: If something goes wrong with the new deployment, you can roll back to a previous version.
     - Scaling: You can easily scale your application by adjusting the number of replicas in the Deployment.
+- **DaemonSet** in Kubernetes ensures that a copy of a specific Pod is running on every node (or a subset of nodes) in the cluster.
+This is useful for running system-level or utility applications that need to be present on each node, such as logging agents, monitoring agents, or networking tools.
+    - One Pod per Node: DaemonSets guarantee that there will be exactly one Pod running on each node in the cluster.
+If new nodes are added, a Pod will be automatically scheduled to those nodes.
+    - Pods in a DaemonSet are not scheduled based on normal Deployment behavior (replica scaling); they are scheduled based on the availability of nodes.